Oil Paint

 How to work with Viscosity?

 Viscosity affects the value or tone of paint.
-The more the paint is thinned down with water or mineral spirits, the less viscose it will be, i.e., if working on a toned paper or canvas, the more the paper or canvas will show through.
+The more the paint is thinned down with water or mineral spirits, the less viscous it will be, i.e., if working on a toned paper or canvas, the more the paper or canvas will show through.

 Opacity or Semi-Opaque